 The way the Self-Determination Program works is different than the way services are traditionally delivered.
 The thing that makes self-determination so exciting is that it gives the consumer or guardian flexibility in choosing their facilitator to aide them in their services, supports, and providers.
 In the Self-Determination Program, the consumer can buy different services, not just those through the regional center.

 The program offers a lot of flexibility.
 Services can include, but aren’t limited to: individual training; vehicle adaptations; or support with communication.
 Services and supports can be from almost anyone in the community.
 Right now, the Service Coordinator from the regional center is the person who helps the consumer find the services that are needed.

 In self-determination, the consumer or guardian get to decide who else they want to help them.
 This could be a family or friends, or an Independent Facilitator.
 Self-Determination offers the opportunity to be creative, think outside the box.

 Gayle Gordon is.
 Independent Facilitator who has served individuals with disabilities professionally and personally for 30 years.
 Gayle’s grandson who is currently 30 years old has been diagnosed as a person with Developmental Disabilities.
 The young man received Special Education services throughout his entire education.
 Gayle and her family fought and still fight tenaciously for him.
 He has accomplished many successes and through her advocacy he has been employed for the past six years for the Air Force Base.
 She is currently her grandsons ‘s Limited Conservatorship.
-Gayle is in the process of releasing, When you Die will I have to Push a Basket? (transitioning individual with Developmental Disabilities from high school to adulthood).
+Gayle is the author of, When you Die will I have to Push a Basket? (transitioning individual with Developmental Disabilities from high school to adulthood).
 The book is a guide for parents who have individuals with Developmental Disabilities.